kubernetes-sigs/kueue/site/content/en/docs/concepts/multikueue.md

 There is an ongoing effort to overcome these limitations by adding the possibility to disable the reconciliation of some jobs by the Kubernetes `batch/Job` controller.
 Details in `kubernetes/enhancements` [KEP-4368](https://github.com/kubernetes/enhancements/tree/master/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs#readme).

 ### JobSet

-Known Limitations:
-- Since unsuspending a JobSet in the manager cluster will lead to its local execution and updating the status of a local JobSet could conflict with its main controller, you should only install the JobSet CRDs, but not the controller.
+Since unsuspending a JobSet in the manager cluster will lead to its local execution and updating the status of a local JobSet could conflict with its main controller, MultiKueue expects the JobSets submitted to a ClusterQueue using it to have `spec.managedBy` set to `kueue.x-k8s.io/multikueue`.
+The JobSet `managedBy` field is available since JobSet v0.5.0.

-An approach similar to the one described for [`batch/Job`](#batchjob) is taken into account to overcome this.

 ## Submitting Jobs
 In a [configured MultiKueue environment](/docs/tasks/manage/setup_multikueue), you can submit any MultiKueue supported job to the Manager cluster, targeting a ClusterQueue configured for Multikueue.